Search Engine Optimization Basics

 When a user does a search, they will see a list of pages relating to the keywords they have entered.
 For any given topic, there are likely many matches.
 Most people only look at the first one or two pages of results, so it’s important that you rank well for the terms you are targeting.

 Setting Up Your Website

-As a marketer, it is important to consider what terms potential visitors may search for and incorporate those keywords throughout your copy.
-When doing so, it is often better to avoid generic terms.
+As a marketer, it is important to consider what terms potential visitors may search for and incorporate those keywords in your copy.
+When doing so, it is best to focus on creating quality content that reads naturally and to target more specific, niche keywords.
 For example, a specific term like “wood floor installation” will likely have less competition then a generic term like “flooring.”